 Service Area Bereavement Services Budget Ref.
-EIA Head of Service Paul Holloway / Paul Holloway / Steven Hird Budget Proposal Briefly and simp ly explain what budget changes are proposed d.
-The Bereavemen t Services will increase its fees and charges, ber nchmarked with o ther providers Highlight the ma in / most significant potential impacts which will need to be removed, mitigated or Summary of impacts The increase in fees and charges will have a financial impact on all service users but not on any specific equalities groups.
+EIA 33 Head of Service Paul Holloway / Steven Hird Briefly and simply explain what budget changes are proposed.
+(Link to Guidance) Budget Proposal Budget i Toposai The Bereavement Services will increase its fees and charges, benchmarked with o ther providers Highlight the main / most significant potential impacts which will need to be avoided (Link to Guidance) removed, mitigated or Summary of impacts The increase in fees and charges will have a financial impact on all service users but not on any specific equalities groups.
 There is no increase to the minimum charges for cremations and burials.
 The cheapest cremation remains £198 and the cheapest interment £500.
 Welfare funerals remain available whereby the council will make arrangement for the burial or cremation of a person who has no family or other person who can undertake such arrangements (we will seek to recover these costs from the deceased's estate).
-Impacts identified on the following 'protected characteristics': none d burials.
-The cheapest navailable whereby the amily or other person who can Key actions to reduce negative impacts What actions are proposed to remove/reduce/avoid potential negative impacts and increase positive impacts?
-There is no increase to the minimum charges for cremations and burials.
+What actions are proposed to remove/reduce/avoid potential negative impacts and increase positive impacts?
+(Link to Guidance) Key actions to reduce negative impacts There is no increase to the minimum charges for cremations and burials.
 The cheapest cremation remains £198 and the cheapest interment £500.
 Welfare funerals remain available whereby the council will make arrangement for the burial or cremation of a person who has no family or other person who can undertake such arrangements (we will seek to recover these costs from the deceased's estate).
+To use Hyperlinks press the 'Ctrl' key and right-click on the underlined link - each guidance section has a link back to the question.
+Complete all three columns for each group (Link to Guidance)

+Different Groups to be included in assessment Possible positive or negative impact on group/s?
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note : Actions should be directly related to the potential impacts identified.

 Age No The budget saving does not introduce a specific impact to this group but there will be a financial impact across all groups as a result of the increase in fees and charges.
-Bereavement Services fees II be widely advertised.
+Changes to the Bereavement Services fees and charges will be widely advertised.

-Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.

 Disability No

 Ethnicity/Race No

 Gender No

 Gender reassignment No

 Religion or Belief No

 Sexual Orientation No

 Child Poverty No

 Other groups relevant to this proposal No

-Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) ive impacts identified across your service are areas?
-Please explain what these might be
+Cumulative impacts (proposed changes Are any cumulative impacts identified across your service area from proposals in other departments OR from other service areas?
+Please explain what these might be (Link to Guidance)